agnescameron/agnescameron.info/collections/_archive/costume.md

 ## Eugene Onegin, 2016

 Tchaikovsky opera directed by Robert Hawkins, for Cambridge University Opera Society.
-It was set in 1920's russia: the costumes drew inspiration from the paintings of rodckenko, malevich and stepanova, and the ballet *Victory over the Sun*.
+It was set in 1920's russia: the costumes drew inspiration from the paintings of Rodckenko, Malevich and Stepanova, and the ballet *Victory over the Sun*.
 I worked with Alice Brightman, India Ayles and Amy Murgatroyd.

 <img src="/assets/img/costume/onegin_2.jpg" width="70%" />
 <img src="/assets/img/costume/onegin_4.jpg" width="70%" />